MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/teams-for-retail-landing-page.md

 Create teams that include a predefined set of settings, channels, tabs, and pre-installed apps for communication and collaboration within an individual store, with a region, or between headquarters and your staff wherever they are.

-- The Retail **Organize a store** template includes channels for General, Shift Handoff, and Learning, and includes the Approvals, Tasks, and Wiki apps.
+- The Retail **Organize a store** template includes channels for General, Shift Handoff, Store Readiness, and Learning, and includes the Approvals, Tasks, and Wiki apps.
 - The **Retail for managers** template includes channels for General, Operations, and Learning, and includes a Wiki tab.

 You can also [create a custom template](create-a-team-template.md) to include the apps your store needs.
 More information: [Get started with Retail teams templates](../get-started-with-retail-teams-templates.md)

 Aside from teams templates, you can also set up other sites and services to help with communication: SharePoint sites and Viva Connections.

-- Use the SharePoint site templates to...
+- Set up SharePoint sites to create a home page for your organization, distribute news across your company, and provide a place with resources for onboarding users.
+Learn more about using SharePoint sites for corporate communications scenarios at [/sharepoint/corporate-communications-overview](/sharepoint/corporate-communications-overview).
-- Use Viva Connections to bring it all together...
+- Use Viva Connections to bring it all together.
+With Viva Connections as your employee's home in Teams, they can get updates on their tasks, organizational news, and more.
+For more information, see [Overview: Viva Connections (Preview)](/sharepoint/viva-connections-overview) and [Add the Viva Connections app in the Teams Admin Center (Preview)](/sharepoint/add-viva-connections-app.md).

 ## Get ready to roll out your scenarios - identify roles and responsibilities for scenarios